 Weekend in Berlin: Day 2

-In your last day of the trip, you want to focus on those little known attractions which are scattered all over the city.
-In this final segment, we have identified and are going to explain those facilities and attractions which served some peripheral yet equally significant contribution in shaping the destiny of Germany as we know it.
+In your last day of the trip, you want to focus on the following little known attractions, scattered all over the city.
+In this final segment, we have identified and are going to explain those facilities and attractions.
+These served a significant contribution in shaping the destiny of Germany as we know it.
 Arm yourself with a digital camera and a tour guide if you can afford one for the most rewarding of outcomes.

 Berlin Wall Memorial